Major Facts about Fela Kuti (1938-1997)

 Drawing on the ideologies of Kwame Nkrumah, Ghana’s first president, and other Pan-Africanist ideas, Fela Kuti established a political party called the Movement of the People (MOP).
 The party, which was established in 1983, had the famous slogan “clean up society like a mop”.
 Kuti was however prevented from contesting in any election in Nigeria.

 He was not only critical of the Nigerian government.
-He levelled heavy criticisms at then-U.S. President Ronald Reagan and British Prime Minister Margaret Thatcher for their implicit approval of the apartheid regime in South Africa.
+He levelled heavy criticisms at then-U.S. President Ronald Reagan and British Prime Minister Margaret Thatcher for what he termed as their implicit approval of the apartheid regime in South Africa.
 As a matter of fact the title of his 1989 anti-apartheid album – Beasts of No Nation – was taken from a statement** made by South African State President Pieter Willem Botha.

 In the years leading up to his death, he was relatively inactive in the music industry partly due to his deteriorating health, as well as the tyrannical nature of the then-military government in Nigeria.